chinmaysagade/reWizeNotes/cpp.md

 ### Pointers
 In Present day compilers every pointer takes 8 bytes.
+A program can only access code section or the stack section of memory.
+But with pointers, it can keep the address in stack and refer to heap section of the memory.

 ### Pointers: declartion, initialised and dereferencing
 int x=10; is a data variable.